Combined Services (Pakistan) cricket team: Playing record

 Overall Combined Services played 33 matches in various first-class tournaments, winning 14, losing 11 and drawing 8.
 They played three other first-class matches, winning 1, losing 1 and drawing 1.
 They also played a match in India in 1954–55 in a combined team with Bahawalpur, losing to Bombay.

 Notable players

 Imtiaz Ahmed played 41 Tests for Pakistan in the 1950s and early 1960s.
-He played 26 matches for Combined Services, captaining the team in most of these matches, and scored 1864 runs at an average of 43.34.
-In the same period Shujauddin played 19 Tests, and 27 matches for Combined Services, in which he scored 1407 runs at 30.58 and took 122 wickets at 15.44.
+He played 26 matches for Combined Services, captaining the team in most of these matches, and scored 1,864 runs at an average of 43.34.
+In the same period Shujauddin played 19 Tests for Pakistan, and 27 matches for Combined Services, for whom he scored 1,407 runs at 30.58 and took 122 wickets at 15.44.

 Other Combined Services players who played Test cricket in the 1950s and early 1960s included Abdul Hafeez Kardar (the first captain of both the Pakistan Test team and Combined Services), Waqar Hasan, Mohammed Ghazali, Miran Bux and Munir Malik.
 The only Combined Services player from the 1970s who played Test cricket was Naushad Ali.